Bringing Baby Home

 Wouldn't it be amazing to know what to expect, to have tools to deal with the changes, and to have time set aside to understand our partner's needs and feelings?

 The Gottman Institute's research-based Bringing Baby Home workshops prepare couples for life with a baby and help them be the best parenting team possible.
-In a relaxed and supportive environment, parents learn to strengthen their relationship and foster their baby’s development.
+In a relaxed and supportive environment, parents learn how to strengthen your friendship, increase intimacy, and regulate conflict.

 This parenting and relationship workshop is for couples who are thinking about having a baby, pregnant or parenting a child under the age of 3.